 While many of the best cell plans for Apple Watch can overlap with the best cell plans for Family Setup, there are a few certain plans from some carriers meant for this application specifically.
 Here's what you need to know to pick the best cell plans for Family Setup.

-Truphone offers a special deal for Family Setup specifically, including unlimited data, call, and text, and a U.S. phone number, all for $10 a month.
+Truphone offers a special deal for Family Setup specifically, including unlimited data, call, and text, and a U.S. phone number, all for $10.99 a month.
 There's no lock-in contract, making it easy to cancel whenever you need, and there's even a 7-day free trial to see if you like the service.

-Truphone offers a Family Setup Apple Watch plan for only $10 a month without a lock-in contract.
+Truphone offers a Family Setup Apple Watch plan for only $10.99 a month without a lock-in contract.

-U.S. Cellular is newer to the market, but they will add an Apple Watch to its unlimited plans for $10 a month.
-Plus, you'll get the first three months free.
+One of the fresh faces when it comes to carriers, U.S. Cellular will add an Apple Watch to its unlimited plans for $10 a month.
+Plus, you'll get a trial period, with the first three months of the offer free.

 While there are no special deals or pricing for Family Setup, the carrier does support the feature.
 You can add multiple Apple Watches using Family Setup to a plan each for the $10 a month.